Updated: Nov 19, 2022

 I love oil painting, but sometimes the process can be so tedious and take a while to let the layers dry.

 I wanted something that I could just paint in one sitting and not have to lug a bunch of supplies with me.
-So, I decided to try something new just for fun and pick up some gouache paints and venture outside.
+So I decided to try something new and just for I picked up some gouache paints and ventured outside.

-I have always loved nature, but often I would look at it through my phone screen in the form of beautifully curated photos that I found on Pinterest.
+I have always loved nature, but often I would look at it through my phone screen in the form of beautifully curated photos on Pinterest.